ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-24-the-microservices-monolith-pendulum.markdown

 IMO Microservices is a mental model that limits the business scope of your monoliths to 1 bounded context.
 It then gives you a set of principles for making your smaller monoliths interact while staying reliable.

+### Culture is important!

+Breaking the application up to seperate components is critical.
+Along with that is the seperation of the teams that go along to support that.
+Conway's Law is the key tenet we follow when we think about the changes the microservices bring to a development organization.
+Melvin Conway wrote in [How Committees Invent in 1968](http://www.melconway.com/research/committees.html):
+> organizations which design systems (in the broad sense used here) are constrained to produce designs which are copies of the communication structures of these organizations.

+So as we design software that is divided along these business responsibilities, we need to shape our development teams to match it, from the beginning.
+Failing to do so will allow this Law to force us to write monoliths again.

 ## So the pendulum is a symptom of poor boundary control